Home » Goveelife Ice Maker H717D Review: Worth Buying in 2026?

 I think this is an awesome idea because you can check the ice level whenever you want, even from a distance.

-With models that don’t have this, you usually have to walk right up to the machine and peer through the lid just to see how much ice you’ve got.
+With ice makers that lack this feature, you usually have to get up close and look through the lid to see how much ice has been produced.

 I’ve noticed this feature is popping up more and more on high-end countertop models (like nugget ice makers), but I’d never seen it before on machines that make bullet ice like this one.